pyodide/pyodide/README.md

 Pyodide provides transparent conversion of objects between Javascript and Python.
 When used inside a browser, Python has full access to the Web APIs.
-Pyodide may be used in any context where you want to run Python inside a web browser.

 ## Try Pyodide (no installation needed)